ajaay2612/drone-esign-submission/README.md

-# Drone E-Sign Application
+# DroNova

-A SvelteKit-based drone registration and e-signature management system that integrates with DocuSign for document signing and verification.
+Drones have revolutionized various industries, from photography to delivery services.
+However, the rapid increase in drone usage has also brought challenges, especially in terms of registration, ownership tracking, and airspace safety.
+The need for a secure and efficient way to manage drones is urgent, and that's where technology can make a real difference.
+We realized that by using DocuSign’s technologies, we could help make drone registration and ownership management smoother, more accessible, and entirely online.
+This project started as a way to fix a real-world issue using technology, and that’s what drives us.

 This application helps drone owners manage their registrations, transfer ownership, and handle all required documentation digitally.

 ## Prerequisites